Dream of the Red Chamber: Feminist interpretations

+In contrast, Wang Xifeng represents another mode of gender crossing, who is described as unusually forceful for a woman, often compared to men in her decisiveness and ambition.
+Scholars argue that Xifeng perceived appropriate gender distinctions by simultaneously subverting and supporting the Confucian order.
+Critics have also associated her with social disorder, as "gender confusion is symbolic of larger disorder: it is the blurring of distinctions that make social order possible".
+Her portrayal has been interpreted as reflecting anxieties about women who step outside traditional roles, which reveal tensions in Qing society about the limits of female authority.
+Therefore, Xifeng's strength and agency challenge male-dominated hierarchies, complicating her role in the book as merely a disruptive figure.

+The representation of gender in Dream of the Red Chamber shows the contradictions of Qing society's gender norms.
+As Ma mentioned, the topic of gender in Dream of the Red Chamber reflects the historical context during the Qing dynasty.
+The blending of male and female genders in the novel undoubtedly represents the support of women's rights within the feudal society, as well as the vanguard role in advocating for women's rights amidst the restrictions on freedom of speech.
+It also inspires contemporary society to advocate for women's rights, which have promoted gender equality and encouraged women to shape their own destinies through strength and determination.

-Reception and influences in modern era
+Reception and influence in modern era

-In the late 19th century, Hong Lou Meng's influence was so pervasive that the reformer Liang Qichao attacked it along with another classic novel Water Margin as "incitement to robbery and lust", and for smothering the introduction of Western style novels, which he regarded as more socially responsible.
+In the late 19th century, Hong Lou Meng's influence was so pervasive that the reformer Liang Qichao attacked it along with another classic novel, Water Margin, as "incitement to robbery and lust", and for smothering the introduction of Western style novels, which he regarded as more socially responsible.
 The eminent scholar Wang Guowei, however, achieved a new method of literary interpretation in an innovative and path-breaking 1904 essay which invoked the philosophy of Arthur Schopenhauer.
 Wang called the novel "the tragedy of tragedies", in contrast to the prosperous endings in most earlier drama and fiction.
-Wang further proclaims the novel as "[W]orthy of being considered as the one great masterpiece in the realm of Chinese art."
+Wang further proclaims the novel as "worthy of being considered as the one great masterpiece in the realm of Chinese art."

 In the early 20th century, although the New Culture Movement took a critical view of the Confucian classics, the scholar Hu Shih used the tools of textual criticism to put the novel in an entirely different light, as a foundation for national culture.
 Hu and his students, Gu Jiegang and Yu Pingbo, first established that Cao Xueqin was the work's author.
 Taking the question of authorship seriously reflected a new respect for fiction, since the lesser forms of literature had not been traditionally ascribed to particular individuals.
 Hu next built on Cai Yuanpei's investigations of the printing history of the early editions to prepare reliable reading texts.
 The final, and in some respects most important task, was to study the vocabulary and usage of Cao's Beijing dialect as a basis for Modern Mandarin.